thecannawiki/cannawiki-js/src/wiki/Pests_and_insects.md

 #### Thrips
 <img src='/images/Thrip_damage.png' title="Thrip damage" >

 Thrips are mostly recognizable from the damage they do to leaves.
+Sticky traps are highly effective in reducing thrip numbers

 #### Aphids
 <img src='/images/Aphids.png' title="Aphids">